What Should I Do About My Parents’ Debt?

-Additionally, depending on the situation, combining households could be financially advantageous for both parties.
+Additionally, combining households could be financially advantageous for all parties depending on the situation.
 (Considerations for sanity should not be overlooked, though!)

 So Should I Pay Off Their Debt?

 This is an incredibly personal and nuanced decision.
-If you don’t have the means to do so, then it’s a definitive no. You shouldn’t put you or your household at risk for this.
+If you don't have the means to do so, it's a definitive no. You shouldn't put yourself or your household at risk for this.

-However, if you are in a strong financial position, there are a few reasons why you might decide to pay your parent’s creditors:
+However, if you are in a solid financial position, there are a few reasons why you might decide to pay your parent's creditors:

 - Your parents have financed property (like cars or houses) you want when they pass